top of page

 0305_comparison_01.jpg

-Icon size should be 230x230px.
-You can combine icons with our T-handle taglines.
+pictogram size should be 230x230px.
+You can combine pictograms with our T-handle taglines.

-In video, try to animate the icons in, instead of simple fading them in.
+In video, try to animate the pictograms in, instead of simple fading them in.
 Make the animation smooth and visually pleasing, but not too long to avoid stealing attention from the actual benefit.

 Avoid too complex infographics and animations.

-To learn more about icons, see this chapter.
+To learn more about pictograms, see this chapter.

 For specific use cases where we want to showcase a product-neutral UI, a phone app, or an appliance or a phone pop-up message, we use a semi-transparent UI in white colour and with white outlines.
 The UI should be relatively simple and easy to comprehend.